 Explore InvGate's integrations

-According to Freshservice’s official website, the platform includes IT Asset Management capabilities.
-For the purpose of this comparison, the following five features were selected based on their direct relevance to Hardware Asset Management, as of December 2025:
+According to Freshservice's official ITAM product page, the following five features were selected based on their direct relevance to Hardware Asset Management, as of [mes] 2026:

 Best for

-Organizations already using Freshservice for IT Service Management that want to extend hardware visibility, discovery, and dependency mapping into existing service workflows.
+Organizations already using Freshservice for IT Service Management that want unified hardware visibility, continuous discovery, and dependency mapping within a single integrated platform — without relying on additional tools.

 Freshservice strengths

-• ITSM-native asset integration – Hardware asset data is directly embedded into incident, change, and request workflows, reducing context switching.
+ITSM-native asset integration – Hardware asset data is directly embedded into incident, change, and request workflows, reducing context switching across tools.

-• Procurement and contract tracking – Includes purchase order and contract visibility within the same ecosystem.
+Procurement and contract tracking – Purchase order and contract visibility are managed within the same ecosystem as service workflows.

 Freshservice limitations / trade-offs

-• Tier-dependent asset capabilities – Core IT Asset Management features vary significantly by subscription level.
+Tier-dependent asset capabilities – Core IT Asset Management features vary significantly by subscription level; asset management is not available on the Starter plan and is capped at 100 assets on the Growth plan.

-• Agent-based pricing model – Pricing per agent may not scale predictably in hardware-heavy environments.
+Agent-based pricing model – Pricing per agent may not scale predictably in hardware-heavy environments with large asset volumes.

 Freshservice is referenced on the following review platforms: